clabrugere/clabrugere.github.io/_posts/2023-10-29-debugging-nn.md

 ![skip connections](/assets/img/posts/debugging-nn/skip-connection.png)

 - Log every intermediate results shapes and invoke the forward pass on a small batch of random samples to make sure shapes are correct.
 Because of broadcasting rules, you can have silent failure when evaluating operations on tensors with the wrong shapes.
-Some causes of incorrect shapes can be: wrong dimension in reduce operations (sum, mean, …) or softmax, wrong dimensions in transpose/permute operations, forgot to unsqueeze/squeeze.
+Some causes of incorrect shapes can be: wrong dimension in reduce operations (sum, mean, …) or softmax, wrong dimensions in transpose/permute operations, forgetting to unsqueeze/squeeze.

-### Training
+### Utility methods

 - Fix random seeds to make sure running the same code twice results in the same result, it makes debugging easier because it excludes some of the randomness from the picture.